tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

   Software inventory as registered in the Windows registry of the host

-How to perform actions of the hosts?
+How to perform actions on the hosts?
 ------------------------------------

 .. figure:: wapt_console-host-configuration-menu.png